-This chile relleno recipe is the ultimate stuffed pepper, with roasted peppers filled with melty cheese, battered and lightly fried.
-It doesn't get better than this.
+This chile relleno recipe is the ultimate Mexican stuffed pepper, with roasted poblano peppers stuffed with melty cheese, battered and lightly fried.

 It's time for more stuffed peppers in the Chili Pepper Madness kitchen, my friends.
 Are you ready?
 How much do you love stuffed peppers?
 I've been a stuffed pepper fanatic for years.

 Plus, many of them have thick skins that not only add tons of flavor, but also stand up to cooking, whether you are frying, roasting or baking.

 This particular stuffed pepper recipe is a traditional Mexican dish, probably the first, the original, certainly the most iconic stuffed pepper recipe of all.
 We're talking the awesome Chile Relleno, and I already know you will love them.

 You may have enjoyed a simple chile relleno at your favorite Mexican restaurant, or perhaps while visiting the New Mexican or southwest region of the United States.